ashmitdhown/in-cabin-dms/README.md

-# In-Cabin AI Monitoring System
+# In-Cabin AI Driver Monitoring System

 Real-time driver state monitoring for SAE Level 2 partially-automated vehicles, built on three YOLOv11 detectors and a custom single-backbone fusion architecture (Hook-Tap) that runs two of